e1ektr0/RAIT/README.md

      RaitDocumentationConfig.Enable();
  }
 ```

+3. **Mark Generated XML as Copy to Output Directory**
+Ensure that the generated XML documentation is copied to the output directory.
+You can do this by modifying your `.csproj` file.

-This will generate example values for your models and place the generated documentation in the RAIT folder within your API project.
+This will generate example values for your models and place the generated documentation in the `RAIT` folder within your API project.

 ## Contributing
 We welcome contributions to RAIT!
 If you find a bug or have a feature request, please open an issue on GitHub.
 If you would like to contribute code, please fork the repository and submit a pull request.